subramGrg/robot/README.md

 To run this application follow these simple steps:

 - Download a copy locally on the computer
-- Run application using `ruby main.rb`
+- Using CLI run application with `ruby main.rb`

 ### Additional information